Meta-Learning Adaptive Loss Functions: Results and Analysis

-A unique property observed in the loss functions generated by AdaLFL is that often once base convergence is achieved the learned loss function will \textit{intentionally} start to flatten or take on a parabolic form, see Figures \ref{figure:loss-functions-1} and \ref{figure:loss-functions-2} in Appendix.
-This is implicitly a type of early stopping, also observed in related paradigms such as in hypergradient descent \cite{baydin2018hypergradient}, which meta-learns base learning rates.
-In hypergradient descent the learned learning rate has previously been observed to oscillate around 0 near the end of training, at times becoming negative, essentially terminating training.
-Implicit early stopping is beneficial as it is known to have a regularizing effect on model training \cite{yao2007early}; however, if not performed carefully it can also be detrimental to training due to terminating training prematurely.
-Therefore, in future work, we aim to further investigate and explore regulating this behavior, as a potential avenue for further improving performance.
+A unique property observed in the loss functions generated by AdaLFL is that often once base convergence is achieved the learned loss function will \textit{intentionally} start to flatten or take on a parabolic form, as shown in Figure \ref{figure:loss-functions} (second row).
+This is implicitly a type of early stopping, also observed in related paradigms such as in hypergradient descent \citep{baydin2018hypergradient}, which meta-learns base learning rates.
+In hypergradient descent the learned learning rate has been observed to oscillate around 0 near the end of training, at times becoming negative, essentially terminating training.
+Implicit early stopping is beneficial as it is known to have a regularizing effect on model training \citep{yao2007early}; however, if not performed carefully it can also be detrimental to training due to terminating training prematurely.
+Therefore, in future work, we aim to further investigate regulating this behavior, as a potential avenue for further improving performance.